thementat42/Manganese/docs/04_functions.md

 > TODO: (eventually) add generics

 ## === Lambdas ===

+> TODO: Review this section (just have func without an identifier?)

 Lambdas are anonymous functions, which can be declared inline for single-use cases.
 The syntax for declaring a lambda is: